thrashxr/tumblr-like-bot/README.md

 ## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+For a quick start:

 1. Fork this repository
 2. Create a new branch (`git checkout -b new-feature`)
 3. Commit your changes (`git commit -am 'Added new feature'`)